RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

       - name: regcred
 ```

-### Specify the Redis Enterprise cluster images
+### Specify the Redis Enterprise cluster images source

 A Redis Enterprise cluster managed by the operator consists of three
 container images:

 * **`redislabs/redis`**: the Redis Enterprise Software container image
 * **`redislabs/operator`**: the bootstrapper is packaged within the operator container image
 * **`redislabs/k8s-controller`**: the Service Rigger container image

-By default, a new Redis Enterprise Software cluster is created using the
+By default, a new Redis Enterprise cluster is created using the
 container images listed above.
-These container images will be pulled from the default
+These container images are pulled from the K8s cluster's default
-container registry for the Kubernetes cluster.
-This may not be the same
-container registry from which the operator itself was pulled.
+container registry.

-To pull the Redis Enterprise Software and related container images from
+To [pull](https://docs.docker.com/engine/reference/commandline/pull/) the Redis Enterprise container images from
-a private container registry, you must specify all three of these images in the
+a private container registry, you must specify them in the
 Redis Enterprise cluster custom resource.
-The container
-images are controlled by an image specification that specifies the
-image pull policy, the container image (the container registry and repository),
-and the version tag.

-The corresponding image specification labels are:
+Add the following sections to the `spec` section of your RedisEnterpriseCluster resource file:

  * **`redisEnterpriseImageSpec`**: controls the Redis Enterprise Software container image. *The version should match the RS version associated with the operator version*.
  * **`bootstrapperImageSpec`**": controls the bootstrapper container image. *The version must match the operator version*.
  * **`redisEnterpriseServicesRiggerImageSpec`**: controls the Service Rigger container image. *The version must match the operator version*.

-For example, the following pulls all three container images from a
+The REC custom resource example below pulls all three container images from a GCR private registry:
-private registry:

 ```YAML
 apiVersion: app.redislabs.com/v1